DmitriyZosimov/dzosimov-library/README.md

 ##Database
-Also you can connect to the h2 database on http://localhost:8060/h2-console using default username "sa" without password.
+Also you can connect to the h2 database on http://localhost:8060/h2-console using default username "sa" without password and url "jdbc:h2:mem:testdb".

 ## Existing library cards
 Eight readers already exist in the database.